jakiestfu/Throttle/README.md

 Personally, I've found this script to work best with Ajax requests, but truly, you can use it for almost anything.

+PHP 5.3 is a minimum requirement as anonymous functions are used.

 ## Usage

 ```php